-A 50-year-old successful businessman named “Joe” is spiraling out of control, and everyone around him seems to know it, except him.
+A 50-year-old successful businessman named “Joe” is spiraling out of control, and everyone around him seems to know it — except him.

 He sold his company during the pandemic for enough money to allow him to enjoy a good life for the rest of his life.
 The golf course and his boat have become his refuges, but increasingly he seems angry and depressed.

-Joe landed in my office with a single question – “What is the truth about why I did what I did?
+Joe landed in my office with a single question: “What is the truth about why I did what I did?
 I know I made some bad choices, but I don’t think I’m mentally ill.
 I don’t know what to believe anymore.”

-While all of his previous counselors and programs seemed to give him some truth in their explanations, he wasn’t comfortable with moving forward without asking how his faith and the Bible might give him better answers.
+While all of his previous counselors and programs seemed to give him some truth in their explanations, he wasn’t comfortable moving forward without asking how his faith and the Bible might give him better answers.

 He wanted truth — he kept remembering John 17:17, “Sanctify them in the truth; your word is truth.”